Courses, Grades and Credits

 In order to participate in a lecture or seminar, you have to register before via unisono.
 Here you can find a detailed description for the course registration.
 Please note the deadlines.
 If you need help with creating your time table, please contact the advisor or the Examination Office of your department.

 A couple of weeks after the semester start you have to register for your exams and achievements you would like to get credit points for.
-Please note that exam periods are scheduled by the respective school or department and may vary.
-For further information on exam dates turn to your examination office.
+Registration usually starts in November or May respectively.

 Credits and Grades

 At the University of Siegen credits are awarded in accordance with the European Credit Transfer System.
-1 ECTS credit is worth 30 hours of work (contact and non-contact time; lecture, course preparation, assignments).
+1 ECTS credit is worth 30 hours of work (contact and non-contact time; lecture, course preparation, assignments, exam).
 One semester of full-time study equals 30 ECTS credits.

 Grades are awarded based on a five-point grading scale from 1 (sehr gut - very good, excellent) to 5 (nicht ausreichend - unsatisfactory, failed).
 If no grade is awarded, a course or exam is usually rated "passed" (bestanden) or "failed" (nicht bestanden).